telerik/controlpanel-docs/simplified-interface-guide/product-families-and-subscriptions.md

 ## Subscriptions View

-The **Subscriptions View** is set to display license information for a period ranging from one year and three months in the past to one year and three months in the future.
-This setup is designed to notify you of any licenses that are about to expire.
-If your license is valid and not close to expiring, it won't be listed.
-The purpose of the subscriptions view is to serve as a reminder and help you organize your renewals.
-Additionally, the renewal process helps you maintain access to the products without having to manually repurchase them each time.
+The **Subscriptions** view displays information about license expiration date.
+The information is displayed only for those licenses that are about to expire in 15 months or that have expired in the last 15 months.
+The main purpose is to remind about expiring licenses and to provide the possibility to renew them.

 *Without subscriptions*